pjs902/jax-demo/README.md

     6.571428571428571

+Let's look at what happened here.
+The plain numpy version runs pretty quickly, around 2ms per evaluation.
+The JAX numpy version runs about twice as fast.

+The really interesting stuff happens when we call the JIT'd version of the function.
+The first time we call it, it takes about 10ms, which is slower that the numpy version!
+This is because the JIT compiler is compiling the function.
+However, on all subsequent calls, the JIT'd version runs in about 350us, which is about 6 times faster than the numpy version.

-Anything that is implemented in `numpy` can probably be implemented in JAX, though more comples functions may require more work.
+Anything that is implemented in `numpy` can probably be implemented in JAX, though more complex functions may require more work.

 If you are doing a lot of "math stuff" in your code, you will probably be able to use JAX without too much trouble.

 ## Some things to be careful about: Control flow

-JAX needs to be able to trace the code you want to JIT compile.
+JAX needs to be able to analyse ("trace" in JAX terminology) the code you want to JIT compile.
 This means that the behavior of your code can't change depending on the input.
 Using IF statements or certain kinds of loops in your functions with cause problems with JIT!

+Here is a super simple function that contains an IF statement.
+The actual behavior of the function depends on the sign of the input.

 ```python
 def function_with_if(x):